simple-statistics/simple-statistics/CONTRIBUTING.md

 * A link to a longer description on Wikipedia, Mathematica, or another web-accessible, non-paywalled source
 * The efficiency of the function in terms of Big-O notation, if appropriate
-* If the function depends on another function in the library, a note of this, like `depends on mean()`

 ## Tests

-`simple-statistics` has a testsuite located in `test/spec/`.
+`simple-statistics` has a testsuite located in `test/`.
 Each test file covers a specific topic and tries to test against known values:

 * Values produced by trusted statistics software like R or scipy